-LTBR includes an EC action description expressing long-term behaviour definitions.
-The input to LTBR is a symbolic representation of short-term behaviours.
-The output of LTBR is a set of recognised long-term behaviours.
-In \cite{artikis09AIAI} we used the first dataset of the CAVIAR project\footnote{\texttt{http://groups.inf.ed.ac.uk/vision/CAVIAR/ CAVIARDATA1/}} to perform long-term behaviour recognition.
+Our long-term activity recognition system (LTAR) includes long-term activity definitions in LTAR-EC.
+The input to LTAR is a symbolic representation of short-term activities.
+The output of LTAR is a set of recognised long-term activities.
+In \cite{artikis09AIAIshort, artikisIJAITshort} we used the first dataset of the CAVIAR project\footnote{{ \urlBiBTeX{http://groups.inf.ed.ac.uk/vision/CAVIAR/CAVIARDATA1/}}} to perform long-term activity recognition.
 This dataset includes 28 surveillance videos of a public space.
-The videos are staged --- actors walk around, browse information displays, sit down, meet one another, leave objects behind, fight, and so on.
-Each video has been manually annotated in order to provide the ground truth for both short-term and long-term behaviours.
-The CAVIAR dataset includes the following short-term behaviours: walking, running, active and inactive.
-We recognised the following long-term behaviours: a person leaving an object, a person being immobile, people meeting, moving together, or fighting.
+The videos are staged --- actors walk around, sit down, meet one another, leave objects behind, fight, and so on.
+Each video has been manually annotated in order to provide the ground truth for both short-term and long-term activities.

-Due to the absence of a short-term behaviour for abrupt motion, the accuracy of the recognition of the long-term behaviours meeting, moving and fighting was compromised.
-It was often impossible to distinguish between these behaviours --- for instance, the short-term behaviours of people fighting were often classified as walking or active (due to the absence of an abrupt motion short-term behaviour), leading, in certain conditions, to the recognition of fighting and meeting, or fighting and moving.
-To overcome this problem, we introduced in the CAVIAR dataset a short-term behaviour for abrupt motion: we manually edited the annotation of the CAVIAR videos by changing, when necessary, the label of a short-term behaviour to `abrupt motion'.
+Our preliminary experiments with this dataset, however, showed that the limited dictionary of short-term activity types compromised the recognition of some long-term activities --- it was often impossible to distinguish between certain long-term activities.
+To overcome this problem, in the context of this paper we introduced in the CAVIAR dataset a short-term activity for `abrupt motion': we manually edited the annotation of the CAVIAR videos by changing, when necessary, the label of a short-term activity to `abrupt motion'.